 From the Wdata Connections panel, you can connect a sheet to a Wdata query.
 To update a connected sheet's connection to Wdata, click Migrate on the Connected Sheets panel.

-You can see additional information about the sheet connection in the Connected Sheets panel, while the History panel allows you to view revision history and authorship.
+You can see additional information about the sheet connection in the Connected Sheets panel.

 To open the Connected Sheets panel, click the Connected Sheets icon in the right panel.
 This panel shows which data set the sheet is connected to, when the last update took place, who performed the update, and any currently applied customizations.

 Roll Forward Connected Sheets

 To roll forward a connected sheet, perform the normal roll forward process using Roll Forward a Folder to create a disconnected copy of your sheet.